 They have to get permission from all owners of a song, which includes:

 - The Master (or sound recording) owners

 - The “publishing” owners, which refers to the owners of the underlying musical composition.

-The music supervisors will ultimately need to obtain two licenses to use the song in their visual media project:
+The music supervisors need to obtain two licenses to use the song in their visual media project.
+These include: